donmeltz/GeoSandbox/geosandbox_configuration.md

 	/swapfile swap swap defaults 0 0

 Press the escape key to stop editing

-Type &quot;:wq&quot; then enter to save and exit vi Reboot the server
+Type &quot;:wq&quot; then enter to save and exit vi

+Reboot the server

+	sudo reboot

-Verify the swap file is activated
+Verify the swap file is activated:

 	free -m